chri3i/Tinvaak2/README.md

 If a mod updated and the old files got deleted, it is impossible to download them.
 In this case just wait until I update the modlist.
 However, occasionally Wabbajack will fail on a download if your connection or Nexus's servers have issues, so I recommend running Wabbajack once more to ensure that it was not a fluke.

+One file may continually fail which can be downloaded on this link: https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM

 **x is not a whitelisted download**:

 This can happen when I update the modlist.
 Check if a new update is available and wait if there is none.